aesthetic-suite/framework/docs/basics/design-system.md

 - **Responsive/Adaptive** - Breakpoints, strategies, and scaling.
 - **Spacing** - Spacing algorithms and multipliers.
 - **Typography** - Text/heading fonts, sizing, and letter spacing.

-Jump to the [configuring a design system](../config-system.md) chapter for more information on customizing these aspects.

 ## Theme